The ChatGPT tricks that actually save hours every week

 - Business goals and success metrics

-I use this for everything from project planning to content creation.
-The extra step of getting the blueprint first means ChatGPT has all the context it needs to give you something actually useful instead of generic advice.
+This works for everything from project planning to content creation.
+The extra step of getting the blueprint first means ChatGPT has all the context it needs to give something actually useful instead of generic advice.

 The common thread in all these approaches is that they work with ChatGPT's strengths instead of against them.

 ChatGPT is incredible at structure, analysis, and generating content when it has clear parameters.
-It's less good at reading your mind or inferring what you really want from vague instructions.
+It's less good at reading minds or inferring what's really wanted from vague instructions.

 The prompt reversal technique leverages ChatGPT's ability to analyze its own outputs.
 The presentation content technique uses its strength in reformatting and restructuring information.
 The hiring manager flip takes advantage of its ability to role-play and shift perspectives.
-And blueprint scaffolding ensures you're giving it all the information it needs upfront.
+And blueprint scaffolding ensures it's getting all the information needed upfront.

 Don't try to implement all four techniques at once.
 Pick the one that addresses your biggest current frustration with ChatGPT and master that first.